Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

 ## Estimation: the Foundation for Prioritisation

-Once we have an initial set of requirements captured, but before we assign and begin the work, we need to understand their importance in relation to each other: essentially we need to prioritise them.
+Once we have an initial set of requirements captured, we need to understand their importance in relation to each other: essentially we need to prioritise them.